 *Note: The figure includes all haemoglobin data collected in the study, including those values within 30 days after RBC transfusion.

+Treatment extension

+A total of 95 APPLY-PNH patients entered the 24-week treatment extension period, where all patients received iptacopan, resulting in a total exposure of up to 48 weeks.
+The efficacy results at week 48 were consistent with those at week 24 and demonstrated sustained efficacy of iptacopan treatment.

 APPOINT-PNH: Complement inhibitor-naïve study